umitproject/network-scanner/share/doc/umit/src/under_the_roof.rst

 Configuration Files
 -------------------

-Umit will always try to create a $HOME/.umit configuration directory if it doesn't exists yet, under UNIX.
+Umit Network Scanner will always try to create a $HOME/.umit configuration directory if it doesn't exists yet, under UNIX.
 Under Windows it will try to a configuration directory named umit under user's local application data.
 We call this configuration directory as UMIT_CFG_DIR.

-The steps bellow, describes how Umit is going to behave on every startup in order to load the configuration files:
+The steps bellow, describes how Umit Network Scanner is going to behave on every startup in order to load the configuration files:

    1. Check if the location of the hardcoded paths does exist